IronSharkInc/ISI_HordeBaseTestingBundles/README.md

 To change the mods, ammo, or books included in the bundles, you can edit the appropriate bundle in the same file.

-For example, if you wanted to replace the club bundles Metal Chain mod with the Metal Spikes mod the you would replace `modMeleeClubMetalChain` with `modMeleeClubMetalSpikes` in the `isiClubBundle` item.
+For example, if you wanted to replace the Club bundle's Metal Chain mod with the Metal Spikes mod then you would replace `modMeleeClubMetalChain` with `modMeleeClubMetalSpikes` in the `isiClubBundle` item.

 ```xml
 <item name="isiClubBundle">